IvoVellekoop/openwfs/docs/source/readme.rst

 .. only:: latex

     Here, we first show how to get started using OpenWFS for simulating and controlling wavefront shaping experiments.
 An in-depth discussion of the core design of OpenWFS is given in Section :numref:`Key concepts`.
 The ability to simulate optical experiments is a key aspect of the package, which will be discussed in Section :numref:`Simulations`.
 Finally, OpenWFS is designed to be modular and easy to extend.
 In Section :numref:`OpenWFS Development`, we show how to write custom hardware control modules and wavefront shaping algorithms.
+Note that not all functionality of the package is covered in this document, and we refer to the API documentation :cite:`readthedocsOpenWFS`for a complete overview of most recent version of the package.

 Getting started